wzdsqaa/IQUMamba1D/README.md

 ## Data Preparation

 1.  **Download Datasets:** Obtain the required datasets (e.g., RML2016.10a, RML2018.01a, TorchSig, 8PSK-E, or your custom dataset).
 2.  **Organize Data:** Public dataset BPSK and QPSK waveform files: You can download the RML2016.10a or RML2018.01a dataset yourself, use the TorchSig toolkit to generate BPSK and QPSK data, and convert the data at the corresponding signal-to-noise ratio into mat files.
-You can also use our pre-processed data at `data/` directory.
+You can also download our pre-processed data at `https://pan.quark.cn/s/60bf90af3b3a`.
 The dataset generation code used in this article is located in the `dataset_gen`.
+The waveform files for BPSK and QPSK used in the RML2016.10a dataset are already included in the `data/RML2016 folder`, and the code can be run directly using this dataset.
 3.  **Prepare Data Format:** Ensure your data loading scripts (e.g., in `main.py` or a dedicated data loader script) can read the data from the specified paths and format it correctly for the model (e.g., complex-valued I/Q signals).

 ## Usage